Frequently asked questions about will writing, lasting powers of attorney, family trusts and pre-paid funeral plans.

 Absolutely.
 As children grow and relationships change, updating your will becomes essential.

 It doesn’t matter if your will was written originally by a solicitor either.
 We can make the amendments you need in a legally compliant manner and significantly reduce your legal costs.

 Won’t my surviving spouse automatically inherit everything I own?

-Do NOT assume that just because you are married your spouse will inherit everything if you die without making a will.
-The current rules mean that your spouse will receive your belongings and get the first £250,000.00 and a lifetime interest in half of the balance of your estate.
-On his or her death the rest will go to your children (if you have any) or to other relatives.
+Currently, if you die without a will, your spouse will receive your belongings, the first £250,000, and a lifetime interest in half of the balance of your estate.
+On your spouse’s death, the rest will go to your children (if you have any) or to other relatives.

 What happens if I’m living with someone but not married to them?

 If you are not married or in a Civil Partnership, and jointly own your home, your live-in partner could encounter many problems if you die without leaving a will.

 They could find themselves homeless at a time of great stress, and they may not be entitled to anything in your name, even if they made a financial contribution.

 Is preparing a will expensive?